Elise Bahr, Soprano

 Claudia Folk Wright, Alto

 Claudia Folk Wright is an experienced choral artist and lyric mezzo-soprano.
 A Westminster Choir College graduate, she has performed and recorded with choirs and orchestras across the country.
 She is a staff singer at St. John’s Cathedral in Denver and a former member of La Renaissance and Orleans Chamber Singers in New Orleans, LA.
-She has performed recently with the Denver Early Music Consort and is excited to be singing in her first season with St. Martin’s Chamber Choir.
+She sings regularly with the Denver Early Music Consort and St. Martin’s Chamber Choir.